Managing repositories#

 If you follow many repositories, you can use the search field above the list to quickly find a specific repository.

-Adding or following a repository#
+Adding a repository#

 Analyzing private repositories is only available on paid plans